Yrenatal and baby Years

 • Prenatal research and several real-life quotes from teachers and parents about their experiences with prenatal music stimulation are discussed.

-In Stage Five training, teachers will review the Suzuki concepts used to form the foundation of the parent education delivered during baby classes.
+In Stage Five training, teachers will review the Suzuki concepts used to form the foundation of the parent education delivered during baby/toddler classes.
 Each trainee will research quotes which best reflect each concept.
 This work will be added to their own personal resource book.
+Study Includes:

-• An individual observation tool for use in the baby classes will be studied in detail.
-Trainees will use this tool during their daily observations of the live baby class.
+• An individual observation tool for use in the baby/Toddler classes will be studied in detail.
+Trainees will use this tool during their daily observations of the live baby/Toddler class.

 • The work of scientists Marion Diamond and Harry Chugani will be studied, particularly their studies outlining the link between thorough mastery and brain development.